Physics-informed Neural Networks with Periodic Activation Functions for Solute Transport in Heterogeneous Porous Media: Introduction

 Deep Learning (DL) methods have the potential to offer mesh-free solvers and address some of the aforementioned challenges.
-While most applications leverage DL (i.e., neural networks) to solve a lack of effective data modeling processes, explore vast design domains, and identify multidimensional connections \cite{im2021surrogate, karniadakis2021physics}, there is a rising interest in using neural networks to solve PDEs \cite{raissi2019physics, han2018solving, berg2018unified, sirignano2018dgm}.
-In general, there are three main neural network frameworks to accelerate scientific computing while considering underlying physics: Physics-guided Neural Networks (PgNN), Physics-informed Neural Networks (PiNN), and Physics-encoded Neural Networks (PeNN).
-Readers are referred to a recent review by \citet{faroughi2022physics}, where different neural network frameworks are compared head-to-head, and their challenges and limitations are thoroughly discussed.
-In this study, we adopt PiNN due to its straightforward mechanism to integrate underlying physics in comparison to other approaches.
-By combining a loss function comprised of the residuals of physics equations, initial conditions and boundary restrictions, PiNN-based models adhere to physical laws.
-They employ automated differentiation to differentiate the outputs of neural networks with respect to their inputs (i.e., spatiotemporal coordinates and model parameters) \cite{van2018automatic}.
+Although most applications use DL (e.g., neural networks) to solve a lack of effective data modeling processes, explore vast design domains, and identify multidimensional connections \cite{im2021surrogate, karniadakis2021physics}, there is growing interest in using neural networks to solve PDEs \cite{raissi2019physics, han2018solving, berg2018unified, sirignano2018dgm}.
+In general, there are several main neural network frameworks to augment scientific computing: Physics-guided Neural Networks (PgNN), Physics-informed Neural Networks (PiNN), Physics-encoded Neural Networks (PeNN), and Neural Operators (NOs).
+The readers are referred to a recent review by \citet{faroughi2022physics}, where different neural network frameworks are compared head-to-head, and their challenges and limitations are thoroughly discussed.
+In this study, we adopt PiNN because of its straightforward mechanism to integrate the underlying physics compared to other approaches.
+By combining a loss function composed of the residuals of the physics equations, initial conditions, and boundary restrictions, PiNN-based models adhere to the physical laws.
+They employ automated differentiation to differentiate the output of neural networks with respect to their input (that is, spatio-temporal coordinates and model parameters) \cite{van2018automatic}.
 The network can estimate the solution with high precision by minimizing the loss function \cite{baydin2018automatic}.
 Therefore, PiNN provides the foundation for a mesh-free solver that incorporates long-standing advances in mathematical physics into DL \cite{raissi2019physics}.